Ashkantvn/Ashkantvn/README.md

 ### About Me

-I'm an enthusiastic web developer with a strong passion for creating dynamic and responsive applications using Django, React, and PostgreSQL.
+I'm an enthusiastic developer with a strong passion for creating dynamic and responsive applications using Django, React, and PostgreSQL.
 I love turning ideas into reality through code, and I’m dedicated to continuously learning and growing in the tech community.

 ### My Skills